MarceloCMiguel/rope-demo/README.md

-# stick-battle
+# Pinned
-A Stick Man game made in unity
+A Unity based 2 player co-op game where two players must weave a string around pins in a corkboard in order to complete a puzzle before the timer ends.